sverrehu/ansible-tests/helm-issue/README.md

 localhost                  : ok=0    changed=0    unreachable=0    failed=1    skipped=0    rescued=0    ignored=0
 ```

-Running with verbatim logging, gives this, which might be a clue to
+Running with verbatim logging gives this, which might be a clue to
 what is happening (I'm just guessing):

 ```